smita427/HEART-DISEASE-ANALYSIS-/code.md

 plt.title("Boxplot for showing trestbps using Seaborn") plt.show()

-#Create bar plot for showing Gender and target.
+#3.Create bar plot for showing Gender and target.

 #draw a bar plot of target by sex
 #Change the sex(0,1)=(female,male)